LunaBraga/PORTFOLIO/README.md

 ### Tested websites
-While working as an account manager, all websites that I worked on with the team were tested by me before they were sent for customer approval.
+While working as an account manager, all websites that I worked on with the developers & creative team were tested by me before they were sent for customer approval.
 I tested the pages while working in Cape Morris advertising agency.

 Pre-production testing of websites on mobile and desktop devices.
 Acceptance testing.